By Lawrence Haywood, Jul 31, 2024

 Rising high into the city skyline, the Lotte Centre is the tallest of all the buildings from the Lotte Company, coming from South Korea.
 Unfortunately, it fell short of another of South Korea’s Vietnam ventures, Landmark 72, the tallest building in Vietnam until the title was claimed back for the country with the cheekily named Landmark 81 (by Vingroup, of course) in Ho Chi Minh City.

-The interior of the Lotte Centre is mainly residential apartments and a large department store, but it’s business up top for this shopping centre in Hanoi, as its Skywalk and Top of Hanoi observation deck are huge draws.
+The interior of the Lotte Centre is mainly residential apartments and a large department store, but its business is up top for this shopping centre in Hanoi’, as its Skywalk and Top of Hanoi observation deck are huge draws.
 With multiple ‘zones’ including the ‘Welcome Zone’ ‘Love Zone’, ‘Attraction Zone’ and ‘Experience Zone’, it’s clear where you can find the new-age of technological interaction in Vietnam; 272m above Hanoi.
 The rooftop is a great place to get those killer rush hour time-lapse shots and is free to attend as long as you buy a drink and look somewhat respectable.

 The 65th floor of Lotte Center